 The EUPATI Trainer pool consists of experienced Patient Advocates and Patient Engagement Experts from all stakeholder groups.
 All trainings are co-developed and co-delivered by a multi-stakeholder Faculty.

-Degree in veterinary medicine, post-graduated in surgery.
-2 years of Ph.D. studies in veterinary sciences, incomplete degree.
-Creator of Beyond Achondroplasia in 2013, founder and president of ANDO Portugal, the Skeletal Dysplasia National Association, in 2015.
-Vice-president of EUPATI Portugal.
-EUPATI fellow and EUPATI Fundamentals trainer.
-Patient representative at ERN BOND, the European Reference Network for Rare Bone disorders, and member of the Steering committee since 2016.
-Consultant on patient engagement.
-Lecturer on patient involvement in R&D. Health Parliament Portugal Deputy at Technology and Care Integration Committee.
-Co-chair of Patient Outcomes for EuRR-Bone, the European Registry for rare bone and mineral disorders.
-Patient expert for EMA and IMI; EURORDIS volunteer evaluator in European Joint Program for rare diseases, EJP RD, and member in the E-rare and Rare 2030 expert panel.
-Member of the management committee and communication co-leader of COST action Gemstone, Genomics of musculoskeletal traits.
-Founder and chair of the European Rare Bone Forum (ERFB), created in 2019, patient-led initiative.
-Based in Évora, an UNESCO heritage city in the south of Portugal and mother of 3 children.
-One child has achondroplasia, one of the most frequent skeletal dysplasia.
+Inês Alves has a degree in veterinary medicine, post-graduated in surgery and 2 years of Ph.D. studies in veterinary sciences.
+She is a EUPATI Fellow, member of the EUPATI Faculty and the vice-president of EUPATI National Platform in Portugal.
+She is also the creator of Beyond Achondroplasia in 2013, founder and president of ANDO Portugal, the Skeletal Dysplasia National Association, a patient representative at ERN BOND, the European Reference Network for Rare Bone disorders, and member of the Steering committee.
+Her other roles include Deputy at Technology and Care Integration Committee of the Health Parliament Portugal, Co-chair of Patient Outcomes for EuRR-Bone, the European Registry for rare bone and mineral disorders, Patient expert for EMA and IMI; EURORDIS volunteer evaluator in European Joint Program for rare diseases, EJP RD, and member in the E-rare and Rare 2030 expert panel, Member of the management committee and communication co-leader of COST action Gemstone, Genomics of musculoskeletal traits, Founder and chair of the European Rare Bone Forum (ERFB).

-Wolf See received his MA (Psychology), from University of California Los Angeles 1970; MSc (Diplombiologe) 1972, PhD (Dr. rer.nat.)
-1976, DSc (Privatdozent – Physiology) 1984, Full Prof. of Physiology (apl.)
-1992 from Ruhr-University Bochum (RUB).
+Wolf See received his MA in Psychology from University of California in 1970; MSc (Diplombiologe) in 1972, PhD (Dr. rer.nat.)
+1976, DSc (Privatdozent – Physiology) 1984 and full Prof. of Physiology (apl.)
+1992 from Ruhr-University Bochum (RUB) in Germany.
 From 1984 to 1991 he was Visiting Asst.
 Prof. of Physiology, Albert Einstein College of Medicine (AECOM), New York, and since 1992 he is Visiting Prof. of Physiology at AECOM.
 He joined pharmaceutical industry in 1988 and held various senior positions in clinical research (CNS), clinical operations, and from 1996 until 2005 in regulatory affairs and labelling.
 During his time in industry he continued his basic research in neural regulation of respiration at AECOM and teaching medical and psychology students at RUB.
 Since his retirement from industry in 2005 he works as independent consultant, currently for BAYER in the Innovative Medicines Initiative (IMI) Education and Training (E&T) projects as work package leader and co-leader.
-For the EUPATI Expert Training Course he continues to support content development and transformation of the course into a learning on demand structure in an EIT-health project; he is member of the EUPATI editorial board, and the German EUPATI ENP and belongs to the Course Committee and faculty.
+He is a member of the EUPATI Course Committee and Faculty, and continues to support content development and transformation of the Patient Expert Training Programme into an on-demand format in an EIT-health project; he is also member of the EUPATI Editorial Board, and the German EUPATI National Platform (ENP Germany).